Skip To Main Content

 Requirements

-• Current upper-level undergraduate student in biomedical engineering
+• You must be a current upper-level undergraduate student in biomedical engineering

-• Commitment to graduate studies at Texas A&M University in biomedical engineering
+• You must be committed to graduate studies at Texas A&M University in biomedical engineering

-• Completion of at least 90 hours of undergraduate coursework
+• You must complete at least 90 hours of undergraduate coursework

-• Recommended GPA of 3.5 (students with lower GPAs should have extensive research experience)
+• You must have a recommended GPA of 3.5 (students with lower GPAs should have extensive research experience)

 Before Applying

-Before applying to the BME Fast Track program, the student must meet with the BMEN undergraduate advisor to discuss course options, credit requirements, and degree plan implications.
-The student is also encouraged to meet with the BME graduate advisor and discuss plans for their graduate degree as well as potential faculty mentors.
+Before applying to the BMEN Fast Track program, you must meet with your BMEN undergraduate advisor to discuss course options, credit requirements, and degree plan implications.
+You are also encouraged to meet with the BMEN graduate advisor and discuss plans for your graduate degree and your potential faculty mentors.

 How to Apply

 To apply for the Fast Track program in biomedical engineering, complete the BME Fast Track application via the Fast Track google form following ALL instructions listed.
-Once the application is complete, submit your resume to BMEFastTrack@tamu.edu.
-Once these documents have been submitted, your application and resume will be reviewed, and you will be notified of the admission decision.
+Once your application is complete, submit your resume to BMEFastTrack@tamu.edu.
+When these documents have been submitted, your application and resume will be reviewed and you will be notified of the admission decision.

-The following qualities will be evaluated for each applicant and are listed in order of importance:
+The following qualities will be evaluated and are listed in order of importance:

 • Major GPA